-It is always a pleasure to hear feedback from participants.
+It is always a pleasure to get feedback from people who benefit from our programs.
 Sarah Howard is a community artist, musician, and songwriter who participated in a full-day MixAbilities Inclusive Arts Training inaugural event in June.
 It inspired her to post her feedback on Instagram.
-When she accepted our request to share her post with our readers, we were thrilled.
-Learn about how the training and modules impacted her perspective, appreciation to the artists who take on the labour of sharing their stories, and her hopes for the creative sector in the future.
-Feel free to let community artists know that H’art offers MixAbilities Inclusive Arts Training regularly throughout the year.
+We are thrilled she let us share her post with you.
+Learn about how the training and modules impacted her perspective, her appreciation for the artists who take on the labour of sharing their stories, and her hopes for the creative sector in the future.

 What is one thing we can do to promote access to the arts?